nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 ## wifi.resume()

-Wake up WiFi from suspended state or cancel pending wifi suspension
+Wake up WiFi from suspended state or cancel pending wifi suspension.

 !!! note
-   Wifi resume occurs asynchronously, this means that the resume request will only be processed when control of the processor is passed back to the SDK (after MyResumeFunction() has completed)
-   The resume callback also occurs asynchronously and will only execute after wifi has resumed normal operation.
+	Wifi resume occurs asynchronously, this means that the resume request will only be processed when control of the processor is passed back to the SDK (after MyResumeFunction() has completed).
+The resume callback also executes asynchronously and will only execute after wifi has resumed normal operation.

 #### Syntax
 `wifi.resume([resume_cb])`